Unit VII. Presence

 interacts with presence.
 Review Table 6-7.
 Triads of Presence

 with Norbu’s triads and the gunas.
-We see that there is a factor that
+We see that there is a factor

-something new that, for our purposes here, we are calling presence.
+create something new that, for our purposes here, we are calling presence.

 So there’s a stability factor and an action factor.
 This means there